LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 3. Enter a description.

 4. Copy the generated token value.

 	![Generated token Value](images/generated-token-value.png)

-5. In the same terminal in VS Code, set the environment variable `AUTH_TOKEN` to authenticate to OCI Registry (also known as Container Registry).
+5. In the same terminal in VS Code, set the environment variable `AUTH_TOKEN` used to authenticate to OCIR.

 	Oracle Cloud Infrastructure restricts you to two authentication tokens at the same time.
 If you already have two tokens, use an existing one or delete one that you are not using.